nathancarter/how2data/database/topics/Bentley University GR526.md

 ## Functions and Graphs

- * How to compute teh domain of a function
+ * How to compute the domain of a function
  * How to graph mathematical functions
  * How to graph curves that are not functions
  * How to write a piecewise-defined function